Behavioral Standards

 4. Meeting

-If your letter calls you to a meeting with a senior staff member you are required to meet at the time scheduled in the letter, unless you have an academic conflict (e.g., class or examination).
+The student is required to meet at the day and time scheduled in the letter, unless there is an academic conflict (e.g., class or examination).
 The senior staff member will serve as the hearing officer for the case.
-In this meeting you will discuss the incident, and you will be afforded an opportunity to tell your side of the story.
-If you are found responsible for violating the Standards of Behavior, a sanction will be determined by the hearing officer.
+In this meeting the student will discuss the incident, and you will be afforded an opportunity to tell provide their your side of the story.
+If you are the student is found responsible for violating the Syracuse University Code of Student Conduct or Standards of Behavior, a sanction will be assigned.

 5. Appeal

-You may appeal the decision reached in the initial meeting for the following reasons: (1) procedural error that can be shown to have had a detrimental impact on the outcome of the meeting; (2) grossly inappropriate sanction having no reasonable relationship to the charges; or (3) new evidence not reasonably available at the time of the original meeting.
-Appeals may be addressed in writing to the Syracuse Abroad Associate Provost, International Education and Engagement and the assistant director of admissions and student services within five business days after the written decision has been made available.
+All students have the right to appeal the decision reached following in the initial meeting for the following reasons: (1) procedural error that can be shown to have had a detrimental impact on the outcome of the meeting; (2) grossly inappropriate sanction having no reasonable relationship to the charges; or (3) new evidence not reasonably available at the time of the original meeting.
+Appeals may be addressed in writing to the Syracuse Abroad Associate Assistant Provost, International Education and Engagement within five business days after the written decision has been made available.

 Sanctions